Global rigidity of generic frameworks on the cylinder: Cylindrical frameworks with one free vertex

 \begin{thm} Let $(G,p)$ be a generic realisation of an $\M_{2,2}^*$-circuit on $\Y$ and $v\in V$.
 Then $(G,p)$ is $v$-free infinitesimally rigid. \end{thm}

-Note that `$v$-free infinitesimal rigidity' is a generic property on $\Y$.
+Note that `$v$-free infinitesimal rigidity' is a generic property on $\Y$ since it is characterised by the rank of $R_{v}(G,p)$.
 We will say that {\em $G$ is $v$-free rigid on $\Y$} if some, or equivalently every, generic realisation of $G$ on $\Y$ is $v$-free infinitesimally rigid.
-Given graphs $H$ and $G$, we say that $H$ is a $0$-extension of $G$ if $H$ can be obtained from $G$ by adding a vertex of degree two.
+Given graphs $H$ and $G$, we say that $H$ is a {\it $0$-extension} of $G$ if $H$ can be obtained from $G$ by adding a vertex of degree two.
 We will need the following result in the proof of Theorem \ref{thm:vfree}.